Leptonic $CP$ Violation and Leptogenesis in Minimal Supersymmetric SU(4)$_c \times$SU(2)$_L \times$SU(2)$_R$

 Let us count here the number of free parameters used to fit the charged fermion mass matrices.
 Because of left-right symmetry, $M_{1,2,2}$ and $M_{15,2,2}$ are $3\times3$ complex symmetric matrices.
 Without loss of generality, we take a basis where $M_{1,2,2}$ is real and diagonal, so that the number of free parameters in $M_{1,2,2}$ and $M_{15,2,2}$ is $3+12=15$.
 The two complex parameters $c_1$ and $c_{15}$ introduce an additional 4 degrees of freedom, and therefore in total we have 19 free parameters.
 The degrees of freedom of charged fermion mass matrices are decomposed into $3+6=9$ for the lepton and quark mass eigenvalues, and another $9$ for a unitary matrix for the quark mixings which consists of 4 parameters in the CKM matrix and 5 diagonal CP-phases.
 Since the 5 CP-phases are not observable in the SM, we drop these degrees of freedom.
 Thus, we have 14 free parameters to fit 13 observables \cite{MatsudaEtal}.
 In the minimal SO(10) model, this single free parameter is adjusted to fit the neutrino oscillation data (see \cite{Fukuyama-Okada} for details).

-Through the type I seesaw mechanism \cite{Seesaw}, the light neutrino mass matrix is given by \bea m_\nu = Y_D^T M_R^{-1} Y_D v_u^2 = U_{MNS} D_\nu U_{MNS}^T, \eea where $Y_D$ is the neutrino Dirac Yukawa matrix and $v_u$ is the VEV of the up-type Higgs doublet.
-For simplicity, we assume here that all Majorana phases are zero, so that the light neutrino mass matrix is transformed by the PMNS matrix $U_{PMNS}$ to the diagonal mass eigenvalue matrix $D_\nu$.
-Using (Eq.~\ref{eq3}), we can express the right-handed neutrino mass matrix as \bea M_R = v_u^2 \left( Y_D U_{MNS}^*D_\nu^{-1}U_{MNS}^\dagger Y_D^T \right). \eea Recall that in this 4-2-2 model, $Y_D$ is fixed by fitting the Dirac fermion masses and mixings in the same manner as the minimal SO(10) model.
-Therefore, once all neutrino oscillation parameters have been measured, we can obtain the complete information of the right-handed neutrino mass matrix $M_R$ from Eq.~(\ref{MRformula}).
-Since $\theta_{13}$ and the Dirac CP-phase $\delta_{CP}$ in the PMNS matrix have not yet been determined, we obtain $M_R$ as a function of $\theta_{13}$ and $\delta_{CP}$ from the solar and atmospheric neutrino oscillation data.
+Through the type I seesaw mechanism \cite{Seesaw}, the light neutrino mass matrix is given by \bea m_\nu = Y_D^T M_R^{-1} Y_D v_u^2 = U_{PMNS}^* D_\nu U_{PMNS}^\dagger, \eea where $Y_D$ is the neutrino Dirac Yukawa matrix and $v_u$ is the VEV of the up-type Higgs doublet.
+The PMNS mixing matrix, by which $m_\nu$ is diagonalized to the mass eigenvalue matrix $D_\nu$, is parametrized as \bea U_{PMNS} = , \eea where $c_{ij}=\cos\theta_{ij}$, $s_{ij}=\sin\theta_{ij}$, and $\rho_1$ and $\rho_2$ are the Majorana phases.
+Using Eq.~(\ref{eq3}), we can express the right-handed neutrino mass matrix as \bea M_R = v_u^2 \left( Y_D U_{MNS} D_\nu^{-1}U_{MNS}^T Y_D^T \right). \eea Recall that in this 4-2-2 model, $Y_D$ is fixed by fitting the Dirac fermion masses and mixings in the same manner as the minimal SO(10) model.
+Hence, employing the current neutrino oscillation data (two neutrino mass squared differences and three mixing angles), we obtain $M_R$ from Eq.~(\ref{MRformula}) as a function of the lightest light neutrino mass eigenvalue, $\delta_{CP}$ and $\rho_{1, 2}$.

-Models with the seesaw mechanism can also account for generating the observed baryon asymmetry in the universe \cite{WMAP}, \bea Y_B = \frac{n_B}{s} = 0.87 \times 10^{-10} \eea via thermal leptogenesis \cite{Fukugita-Yanagida}, where $Y_B$ is the ratio of the baryon (minus anti-baryon) density ($n_B$) to the entropy density ($s$).
+Models with the seesaw mechanism can also account for generating the observed baryon asymmetry in the universe \cite{Planck2015}, \bea Y_B = \frac{n_B}{s} = (8.6-9.0) \times 10^{-11} \eea via thermal leptogenesis \cite{Fukugita-Yanagida}, where $Y_B$ is the ratio of the baryon (minus anti-baryon) density ($n_B$) to the entropy density ($s$).
 The out-of-equilibrium decays of heavy Majorana neutrinos in the presence of non-zero CP-violating phase generates a lepton asymmetry $Y_L$ in the universe, which is partially converted to the baryon asymmetry through (B+L)-violating sphaleron transitions \cite{sphaleron1, sphaleron2}.
 The conversion rate is given by \cite{conversion} \bea Y_B = - \frac{8 N_f + 4N_H}{22 N_f + 13 N_H} Y_L = - \frac{8}{23} Y_L. \eea Here we set $N_f = 3$ and $N_H = 2$ for the numbers of fermion families $N_f$ and Higgs doublets $N_H$ as in the minimal SUSY SM (MSSM).